5jt/primes/part1.md

 2 3 5 7 11 13 17 19 23 29 31 37 41 43 47 53 59 61 67 71 73 79 83 89 97
 ```

 The iteration above fits the [While](https://code.kx.com/q/ref/accumulators#while) iterator pattern.
+The Converge, Do, and While iterators apply to unary functions, so we represent state as a list: the unary returns a new list for the next iteration.

-We begin with a pair of lists: known primes and the sieve flagging the candidates.
+Our state is a pair of lists: known primes, and the sieve flagging the candidates.
 We might start with 2 and the odd numbers as candidates.

 ```q